Why choose this course

 In addition to academic excellence and industry exposure, this course prioritises personal and professional development, helping you to gain desirable skills and enhance your career prospects.
 We will also make certain that students can practise – and not just be instructed about – the techniques and behaviours that distinguish excellent professionals by ensuring you receive feedback from practitioners as well as academics.

-If you choose and secure a placement, you’ll complete nine months of teaching and then spend three to six months working on placement.
-This means you’ll complete the course in 15 months instead of 12.
+If you decide not to study abroad or do not secure a place, you’ll complete nine months of teaching at Surrey followed by three months working on your dissertation.
+This means you will complete your course in 12 months studying full-time.

 MSc - Association to Advance Collegiate Schools of Business (AACSB)